 Some or all hardware and/or software information is missing or out-of-date on some or all target machines.
 There are various, sometimes compounding reasons that may cause this situation.
-This document outlines areas in the system that need to be in place, and provides troubleshooting guidelines to isolate the root cause(s), enabling identification of the appropriate solution or work around.
+This document outlines areas in the system that need to be in place and provides troubleshooting guidelines to isolate the root cause(s), enabling the identification of the appropriate solution or workaround.

 On a percentage of managed systems, possibly all systems, some or all inventory data may be missing, incomplete, or out-of-date.
 This can be seen in several places:

-- When in the Activity Center under Manage > Computers, selecting a computer and reviewing the functional areas in the right pane
+- When in the Activity Center under Manage > Computers, select a computer and review the functional areas in the right pane

 - Typically hardware items missing include Baseboard, Chassis, Computer System, Processor, Physical Memory, Physical Memory Array, Physical Memory Location, etc.